Managing Agents

 Token

-to your own configuration file, such as values.yaml
+We recommend adding the token to your own configuration file, such as values.yaml, to simplify operational procedures.

-Use unique Agents and tokens for different clusters
+Use unique tokens for different deployments

 We utilize Helm for deployment.
 The installation procedure is as follows: